mvolkmann/blog/src/smalltalk/41-morphic.md

 - do not have a specified "extent" (size)
-- use the coordinate system of their owner, which can be a `WorldMorph`
+- use the coordinate system of their owner, which can be a `WorldMorph` (for example, if the owner is scaled by a factor of 2 then this will be also)
 - use a `VectorCanvas`
 - if the `drawOn:` method is not overridden, it will fill the morph with a blue rectangle